The Return of the Pink Panther: Plot

 In Gstaad, Clouseau, still tailing Lady Claudine, is suddenly ordered by Dreyfus over the telephone to arrest her in her hotel room.
 However, when Clouseau calls back to clarify the order, he is told that Dreyfus is on vacation.
 Sir Charles, who in the meantime has chartered a private flight out of Lugash, arrives at the hotel and is first to confront his wife.
 Lady Claudine admits she stole the jewel to spark excitement in their lives.
 Colonel Sharki shows up, but just as he prepares to kill them both, Inspector Clouseau barges in.
 Sir Charles explains things to Clouseau, and Sharki is about to kill the three of them.
 However, Dreyfus has followed Clouseau and is outside the hotel room with a rifle — Dreyfus is in fact the "mysterious assassin" who has been trying to kill Clouseau all this time — and just as Dreyfus shoots at Clouseau, the Inspector ducks to check if his fly is undone, and the shot kills Sharki instead.
 The other three take cover, while Dreyfus, insanely enraged by his latest failure to kill Clouseau, goes berserk until he is arrested.

 For once again recovering the Pink Panther, Clouseau is promoted to Chief Inspector, while Sir Charles resumes his career as a jewel thief.
 At a Japanese restaurant in the epilogue, Cato unexpectedly attacks Clouseau again and triggers a massive brawl, destroying the premises; Clouseau chastises Cato for his ill timing but then attempts to attack the latter from behind, only to fail and crash into the kitchen causing more damage.
 Dreyfus is committed to a lunatic asylum for his actions, where he is straitjacketed inside a padded cell and vows revenge on Clouseau.
-The film ends when the Pink Panther (in cartoon form) enters Dreyfus' cell and, after they watch the credits roll by, he films Dreyfus writing "The End" on the wall with his foot.
+The film ends when the Pink Panther (in cartoon form) enters Dreyfus' cell and, after watching the credits roll by, films him writing "The End" on the wall with his foot.